OpenBuildings/documents-calculation-challenge/README.md

 - Make the calculation service usable as a stand alone component.
 - The application must handle the case, where the total of all the credit notes is bigger than the sum of the invoice.
 - The default currency is specified by giving it an exchange rate of 1, the EUR is used as a default currency only for the example.
-- Make the calculation service usable as a stand alone component
-- The application must handle the case, where the total of all the credit notes is bigger than the sum of the invoice
 - The application should throw an error, if a document has a specified parent, but the parent is missing.

 ## Example usage